verbb/formie/docs/guides/integrations/integration-dispatch-and-policies.md

-# Integration dispatch and policies
+# Integration Dispatch and Policies

 Imagine a contact form that sends to Mailchimp, posts to a CRM, and fires a Slack notification — but only when the user opts in, and only after the submission is saved.
 Formie separates **what** each integration does (credentials, mapping, API calls) from **when and how** it runs on each submission.
 The form builder's Integrations tab controls that dispatch behaviour — order, queue vs immediate execution, re-run policies, and per-integration conditions — without changing your integration PHP.

 This guide walks through configuring those controls on a real multi-integration form.

-## Where dispatch settings live
+## Where Dispatch Settings Live

 Open **Formie → Forms → {Your Form} → Integrations**.
 Each integration has its own settings panel.
 Form-level controls appear under **Integrations → Settings** at the bottom of the tab.